lgennari-grafana/unified_alerting_v8/README.md

 ## Introduction <!--[![](./docs/img/pin.svg)](#introduction)-->

 **Grafana Unified Alerting** This is the first release of Unified Alerting Enablement specifically built for Custoner Support.

+This repository contains all files and data used to build the enablement.
+This is the main branch and contains all files.
+In case an update is released, then it will have its own branch that will be tagged as V8.X.X

+Enjoy!

 ---